eraofchaos/eraofchaos.github.io/artifacts/Dead Man's Boots.md

 ---
 title: "Artifacts - Cloak of the Undead King - Dead Man's Boots"
 permalink: /artifacts/Dead Man's Boots/
-excerpt: "Cloak of the Undead King - Dead Man's Boots.
+excerpt: "Era of Chaos  Cloak of the Undead King - Dead Man's Boots.
 A pair of boots that make the wearer as fast as the wind.
 One of the components of the Cloak of the Undead King."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Dead Man's Boots.md"